The Three Stages Of Stress: General Adaptation Syndrome

 Can therapy help with chronic stress?

 If your stress is overwhelming, you might consider speaking with a therapist to help you identify strategies for reducing stress and addressing underlying causes.
 A therapist can help you manage chronic stress using evidence-based techniques that are likely to be effective, such as mindfulness and biofeedback.
-A therapist may also be able to help you find practical solutions to problems in your life that may be increasing your stress.
+A therapist may also be able to help you find practical solutions to typical stressors and problems in your life that may be increasing your stress.

 If your life is already particularly stressful, online therapy may be a more convenient option.
 Meeting with a therapist from home eliminates time you might have spent commuting to and from in-person appointments and allows you to engage from a place where you feel comfortable.
-Although online therapists administer psychotherapy remotely, evidence suggests that it may effectively treat mental health challenges like stress, depression, and anxiety.
+Although online therapists administer psychotherapy remotely, evidence suggests that it may effectively treat mental health challenges like stress, depression, and anxiety

 Takeaway